Stratasys: Mergers and acquisitions

-Investment in Massivit 3D

-On February, 2016, Stratasys announced an investment in Israeli company Massivit to promote and deploy Massivit 3D's proprietary super-sized 3D printing solutions.
+In February 2016, Stratasys announced an investment in Israeli company Massivit to promote and deploy Massivit 3D's proprietary super-sized 3D printing solutions.

-Investment in Inkbit

 On November 4, 2016, Inkbit announced that Stratasys led an equity funding round with DSM Venturing to propel production of its Vision-based, artificial intelligence additive manufacturing platform.

-Acquisition of Origin

 On December 9, 2020, Stratasys announced a deal to acquire San Francisco-based Origin for $100 million.
 The acquisition was finalized on December 31, 2020.

 On April 27, 2021, Stratasys announced the Stratasys Origin One, an updated version of the Origin One 3D Printer targeted towards production applications.

-Acquisition of Xaar 3D

 In 2021, Stratasys acquired the outstanding shares of Xaar 3D, which Stratasys purchased from Xaar.
 Xaar 3D provides 3D printers using SAF Selective Absorption Fusion technology, a type of powder bed fusion.
 This technology is designed to 3D print polymer production parts at volume.
 The first printer used the technology is called the H350.

-Acquisition of RPS

 In 2021, Stratasys announced the acquisition of RP Support Ltd. (RPS), which makes large stereolithography 3D printers.